Meredithnbayliss/azure-network-protocols/README.md

 </p>
 In Step 10, Next, we're going to observe DHCP Traffic

 Back in Wireshark, filter for DHCP traffic only.
-From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew)
+From your Windows 10 VM, we attempt to issue our VM a new IP address from the command line (ipconfig /renew)

 Observe the DHCP traffic appearing in WireShark:
 </p>